 How chemotherapy works

-There are different types of drugs you can take, and each one destroys or shrinks cancer cells in a different way.
-You can take them as tablets, capsules or injections.
+There are different types of drugs you can have, and each one destroys or shrinks cancer cells in a different way.
+You can have them as tablets, capsules or injections.
 You might go to hospital so you can get the drugs through a drip, also known as an IV (intravenous infusion).

-To help your body regain strength and grow new, healthy cells, you might take the drugs over a few weeks.
-You might take doses every day, every week, or every month.
+To help your body regain strength and grow new, healthy cells, you might receive the drugs over a few weeks.
+You might have doses every day, every week, or every month.
 It depends on the type of cancer you have and how severe it is.

 Your cancer doctor, called an oncologist, may prescribe one drug or a mix of different ones, depending on: